Getting started with a serial console

 sudo systemctl restart ssh*

-Create a password for the Linux user
+Creating a password for a Linux user

 To create a local password, use the CLI.